 The best of both worlds, combining silvered grey and darker grey colors installed in an alternating pattern to achieve the authentic look of an ageing cedar shake roof.

 *With our multi-tone look, the shakes will weather over time and the disparity in the two tones will be reduced.
 As we use recycled material and natural fibres to ensure an eco friendly roof, the final tones may not exactly resemble those in the pictures.

 While choosing a roofing material to replace your roof or selecting the roof of your new home, there are many diverse roofing materials to consider.
-Composite synthetic cedar shakes are one of the best and perhaps attractive alternatives available.
-Roofing with cedar shakes has been commonplace throughout history, and is still a popular choice today.
-Shake roofing complements a variety of architectural styles, especially colonial, Nantucket, and other traditional architectural styles.
-The unique rustic appeal, and natural look cedar offers is a symbol of heritage and exclusivity, making it a popular style amongst owners of period homes who want to preserve their architectural charm.
+Composite synthetic cedar shakes are one of the best and perhaps more attractive alternatives available.
+Roofing using cedar shakes has been commonplace throughout history, and is still a popular choice today.
+Shake roofing complements a variety of architectural styles, in particular colonial, Nantucket, and other more traditional architectural styles.
+The unique rustic appeal, and natural look cedar represents a symbol of heritage and exclusivity, making it a popular style amongst owners of period homes who want to preserve their architectural charm.

-Over time, cedar shakes as a natural material, weather and turn a silvery gray and then darken further as they deteriorate.
-Simply stated, cedar deteriorates as a result of exposure to moisture, freeze-thaw, UV, and salt spray, leading to issues such as mold, mildew, decay, curling, warping and cracking shakes, requiring maintenance and ultimately replacement.
+It’s true that, over time, cedar shakes, because they are a natural material, will weather and turn a silvery gray colour, and then darken further as they deteriorate.
+Simply stated, cedar deteriorates as a result of exposure to moisture, freeze-thaw, UV, and salt spray, leading to related issues such as mold, mildew, decay, curling, warping and cracking shakes, which all require ongoing maintenance, and ultimately replacement.

-In order to prolong the life of a cedar shake roof topical treatments and maintenance are required.
+Therefore, in order to prolong the life of a cedar shake roof, topical treatments and maintenance solutions are required.

-Depending on geography, and the grade/type of cedar being installed, a typical shake roof costs about $7-$10 installed for every square foot.
-This would be an approximate upfront installed cost of about $35,000 for a 4,000 sq foot roof.
-It is important to remember that you typically need to purchase 15-20%+ extra material to account for the upfront waste of unusable shakes, and installation cuts and wastage.
+Depending on geography, and the grade and type of cedar that you have installed, a typical shake roof will cost about $7-$10 for every square foot installed.
+This equates to an approximate upfront installation cost of about $35,000 for a 4,000 sq foot roof.
+It is important to remember that you will also typically need to purchase around 15-20% of extra material to account for the upfront waste of unusable shakes, and installation cuts and wastage.
 Sadly, these are unavoidable and relatively common.
-For those homeowners living in neighborhoods prone to fire you may want to purchase pressure-treated shakes, to achieve some level of fire resistance, as this is a natural vulnerability of these types of roofing solutions.
+For those homeowners living in neighborhoods that are prone to fire, you may also want to purchase pressure-treated shakes, to achieve some level of fire resistance, as this is a natural vulnerability of these types of roofing solutions.
 In addition, proper cedar shake installation requires the use of specific underlayment & nails, cedar breathers, and zinc strips.
 If your roof deck, rafters, or valley and eave metal are damaged or rotten, replacement or repair might be required, which can also increase the initial installed cost.
 Additional cost drivers when it comes to replacement or repair of shake roofs include the height, slope, complexity and size of your roof.
 These are just a few of the cost related factors that you need to take into account when planning your cedar shake roof.

-Without a doubt, engineered composite shakes are quickly becoming the most sought after roofing material found across North America.
+No doubt about it, engineered composite shakes are quickly becoming the most sought after roofing material found across North America.
 This comes as no surprise.
-Simply stated, compared to cedar, they are far easier & faster to install, without the cedar breathers, interweaving, and special accessories cedar requires.
-Although, the material cost for a composite material may be more than cedar shakes, it is the installed cost savings that allow both natural and composite materials to be installed for about the same price.
-The cost savings from installing an engineered composite roof is that there are no additional maintenance costs, no treatments or topical coating costs, and most importantly no re-roofing costs, which can add up to tens of thousands of dollars even after only 5-10 years.
+Simply stated, compared to cedar, they are far easier and faster to install, without the cedar breathers, interweaving, and special accessories cedar requires.
+Although the material cost for a composite material may be more than cedar shakes, it is the installation cost savings that allow both natural and composite materials to be installed for about the same price.
+The cost savings from installing an engineered composite roof lie in the fact that there are no additional maintenance costs, no treatments or topical coating costs, and most importantly no re-roofing costs, which can add up to tens of thousands of dollars even after only 5-10 years.

-Wood shakes have a significant lifetime cost compared to composite & synthetic roofing shingles.
+Wood shakes have a significant lifetime cost compared to composite and synthetic roofing shingles.
 In order to maintain the appearance and be resistant to weather and age related deterioration, natural cedar must be topically treated, repaired and maintained at least every five years, but in some cases as often as annually.
-If looks alone were everything, wood shakes are a great choice, but that’s just part of the story, and in our experience, if you want a good value roofing solution, then true lifetime cost must be considered.
+If looks alone were everything, wood shakes are undoubtedly a great choice, but that’s just part of the story, and in our experience, if you want a good value roofing solution, then true lifetime cost must be considered.

-Being critical when it comes to making decisions on the kind of roofing to use, and considering both the regular maintenance and work you are willing to do, and afford can help to ascertain the kind of shake roofing that will best service and suit your home and your own lifestyle.
+Being critical when it comes to making decisions on the kind of roofing to use, and considering both the regular maintenance and work you are willing to do yourself, and can afford, will help to ascertain the kind of shake roofing that will best service and suit your home and your own lifestyle.
 Essentially, if long term costs, maintenance and erratic weather are a concern in addition to the desired aesthetic of wood-shakes, then no doubt about it, composite roofing is absolutely the way to go.
 What’s more, Enviroshake offer a wide range of products that can mimic most kinds of natural wood shakes, and shingles, which means that whatever look you prefer, and whatever level of aesthetic ‘ageing’ you would like to achieve, we will have a product that can fulfil your requirements.